serplay/3D-Hackathons/README.md

 ## Usage

-1. Start a local server in the project directory:
+1. Start a local server in the project directory (verbose flag optional):
     ```sh
-    npm run dev --verbose (verbose flag optional)
+    npm run dev --verbose
     ```

 2. Open your browser and go to `http://localhost:5173` (or the address provided by your local server).